brunobotelhobr/My-Template-Python/docs/index.md

 # Clone the repository:
 git clone

-# Check the python version, you must use the version that the project will use.
+# Check the python version, you must use the version that the project will use:
 python -V

-# Install the dependencies
+# Install the dependencies:
 pip install poetry
 poetry shell
 poetry install